 FUNNEL GAG: A gag, usually consisting of an oblong or penis-shaped rubber or plastic bit, which has a tube running through it connected to a funnel.
 When the gag is placed in the mouth, any liquids introduced into the tube will pass into the mouth, and the person wearing the gag has no choice but to swallow them.

 GAG: Any device or object designed to be placed in the mouth, most commonly to prevent a person from speaking or making loud sounds, sometimes to hold the mouth open.
 Also, verb 1.
 To place an object into the mouth to prevent a person from speaking.
 2. To choke, particularly by placing something in the mouth.
-See also cleave gag, ball gag, ring gag, rope gag, mouth gag, mouth bit, pump gag, feeder gag, funnel gag, spider gag, utility gag.
+See also cleave gag, ball gag, butterfly gag, harness gag, rope gag, mouth gag, mouth bit, ring gag, penis gag, pump gag, feeder gag, funnel gag, spider gag, utility gag, wiffle gag.

 GASPING: colloquial; see breath control.